 Green veggies come with essential minerals which facilitate the execution of various functions in your body.
 Powerful green leafy vegetables you can consider include:

 - Mustard greens

 2. Citrus Fruits

-Some people believe that citrus fruits are overly acidic and leave an acidic effect on the human body.
+Some people believe that citrus fruits are overly acidic and have an acidic effect on the human body.
 However, they are some of the best alkaline foods.

 3. Broccoli and Cauliflower

-Broccoli or cauliflower sauteed in gobi matar or Asian spices is ideal for the alkaline diet.
+Broccoli or cauliflower sauteed in gobi matar or Asian spices is ideal for an alkaline diet.
 Both vegetables contain phytochemicals that are vital for the body.

-You can add other items to your cauliflower broccoli mixture like green peas, beans, and capsicum.
+You can add other items to your cauliflower broccoli mixtures like green peas, beans, and capsicum.